 Are you fascinated by links among cells, society, and health?
-Are you interested in championing community health, health equity, social and environmental justice?
-Then you may wish to prepare for a career in public health at the Joseph J. Zilber School of Public Health.
+Do you want to be a champion for community health, health equity, and social and environmental justice?

-The Zilber School is Wisconsin’s only school of public health accredited by the Council on Education for Public Health.
-Our highly trained faculty are passionate educators leading research programs and engaging communities to impact an array of emerging and entrenched public health issues.
-The Zilber School offers both undergraduate (starting spring 2019) and graduate programs that respond to the increasing student and market demand for individuals with degrees in public health.
+Our highly trained faculty are passionate educators leading research programs and engaging communities to improve public and population health issues.
+The Zilber College offers undergraduate and graduate programs, as well as certificates and pre-professional pathways, that are training the next generation of health professionals to respond to the increasing market demand for individuals with degrees in health fields.

-The Zilber School currently has 27 full-time faculty across the five major public health areas (biostatistics, community and behavioral health promotion, environmental health, epidemiology, and public health policy).
-Since its founding in 2009, Zilber School faculty have attracted more than $10 million in grants that cover critical research into issues like air pollution and autism, cancer, cardiovascular disease, health disparities, infant mortality, mass incarceration, nutrition, tobacco and e-cigarettes, water health, and more.
-Our students obtain a highly interdisciplinary education from one of the nation’s top universities for research and community engagement.
+The Zilber College currently has 39 full-time faculty and instructors across seven public and population health areas (biostatistics/health informatics, community and behavioral health promotion, environmental health, epidemiology, kinesiology, nutrition, and public health policy).
+Our faculty are experts on critical issues like air pollution and autism, cancer, cardiovascular disease, health disparities, big data on health, infant mortality, mass incarceration, nutrition, tobacco and e-cigarettes, water health, and more.
+Our students obtain an education informed by multiple fields, that delivers concrete skills through hands-on learning, from one of the nation’s top universities for research and community engagement.

 Programs